Handlers, context, and the writer

 Rules of thumb

-responses.htmlon the sameWriter.Long loops → tie them to
+responses.htmlon the sameWriter.Long loops → use

 When does the handler run?